 If it was something that can (or should) be fixed, take the time to do it.

-Be open to reviews from ALL of the people you work with.
+Be open to reviews from every client you work with.
 Ask your clients about their experience when it’s all said and done, and be willing to receive both positive and negative feedback to help you grow as a professional.

 Prevention is key to minimizing conflict!

 What is one difficult situation you’ve encountered with a client – and how did you solve it?